Rangi language: Vowels

 There is little distinction between /l/ and /ɾ/, but the two are not quite in complementary distribution.
 For instance, /ɾ/ is usually found before /i/, but there is a single attested word with /l/ before /i/, and so they are judged to be distinct phonemes.
 The name is usually pronounced with an R, but the endonym is an L:

+Orthography

+Rangi is written in the Latin alphabet with the addition of the letters ɨ and ʉ, as well as the letter combinations ch, ng', ny, and sh: